 I respond easily to things and since I do my best to maintain a spoiler-free environment, it makes for some interesting reactions whenever certain events happen in a game.
 If someone gets shot, I react.
 If something emotional happens, it will show on my face.
 Interaction on Twitch is huge to me and I love having real-time conversations with my friends and supporters.

-I plan to be on Twitch for years to come.
 I have such great plans for my stream and I’m always plotting how I can give back to my amazing Squad.
 (The ‘Squad’ is what I call my followers.)
 Everyone has been so supportive of my efforts!
 I really couldn’t ask for a more awesome community of people.

 I know that if my Dad were still here he would be proud that I decided to follow my heart and do what I’m truly passionate about.
 Whenever I stream, I feel like it’s a way to honor our weekend tradition as well as his memory. <3